hrap1919/qbc/README.md

 #### 8. qbadd

-Add a torrent by a URL (use quotes), or by a torrent FILE.
+Adds a torrent by a URL (use quotes), or by a torrent FILE.

 Usage: qbadd ( -u 'URL'| -f FILE)  [ARG_1=VALUE_1] [ARG_2=VALUE_2] ...